Details: White Blood Cells

 - Toxic Granulation: large dark blue granules in the cytoplasm, associated with severe infection, tissue necrosis, chemical poisoning, and other toxic states.

 - Vacuolization: vacuoles appear as holes in the cytoplasm and are frequently found in association with toxic granulation.

 - Pelger-Huët: hereditary anomaly where neutrophils appear with fewer than two lobes; the nucleus is often in the shape of a peanut or dumbbell, or may consist of two lobes connected with an obvious filament.
-They may also appear in certain disease states and is referred to a "pseudo- Pelger-Huët".
+They may also appear in certain disease states such as myelodysplasia and is referred to a "pseudo- Pelger-Huët".

 - Alder-Reilly granules: large, dark leukocyte granules that stain purple; they are indicative of mucopolysaccharidosis (an inherited enzyme deficiency disorder, Hurler's and Hunter's syndromes).

 - Chédiak-Higashi granules: an inherited anomaly characterized by the presence of big red, blue, or greenish granules of variable size that are peroxidase positive and indicate a lethal metabolic disorder, they may be found in granulocytes, lymphocytes, and monocytes.
 People with this syndrome may exhibit neurological problems as well as a compromised immune system and photophobia.
 Death often ensues.

 EOSINOPHILS have two or three lobes to their nucleus and contain characteristic reddish/orange granules in their cytoplasm.
 They are most often involved in allergic responses and parasitic infections.
 About 1-4% of WBCs in the blood are eosinophils.